Yes? No? Why?

 500

 You are discussing your term paper with your professor.
 She gives you an interesting idea about how you might interpret some of the material you have been studying.
-Since the discussion was informal, and does not pertain to an area in which your professor intends you publish, you incorporate her suggestions without attribution.
+Since the discussion was informal, and the professor has not published the information, you incorporate her suggestions without attribution.

 No (technically)